roxannec1086/Github-tutorial/README.md

 A repository is also called _repo_ for short.
 In order to set a repo up you have to have a file called `README.md` so your code could appear on github.
 This is also stated on the website.
 This may be confusing but before you add your repo you have to **make sure you are in the right folder** if you are not you will add the wrong file, it is very difficult to delete files off of github.
+This is also the place where your code will appear on github you will see this on your profile and all of your repos are listed for the world to see.

 ---